List of Delaware state forests: Blackbird State Forest

 Located north of Smyrna, Blackbird State Forest covers approximately 5400 acre on the border of New Castle/Kent counties.
 The ten tracts of Blackbird State Forest are open to the public for nature walks, hiking, jogging, and horseback riding all year.
 It features a 1/2-mile, wheelchair-accessible wildlife and nature interpretation trail on the Tybout Tract and the Blackbird Education Center on the Meadows Tract.
 Long-range management plans for Blackbird State Forest outline goals for timber production, wildlife habitat, recreation, soil and water protection, wetland and endangered species protection, and public education.

 Many educational programs are available at the Blackbird State Forest Education Center on the Meadows Tract.
 Complementing a center at Redden State Forest, the facility has two meeting spaces and interactive displays: The Life Cycle of a Forest, Tree Identification, Invasive Species, Urban/Community Forestry, and Wildland Firefighting.
 Visitors can see a diorama of a beaver pond, a working beehive, and exotic and native insects.
 Work has also begun on a new nature trail, demonstration saw mill, and arboretum.

-History of Blackbird State Forest
+History

 As a state forest, Blackbird began with the 1941 acquisition of the Tybout Tract, purchased for $6,916.20 when land prices in New Castle County presented a rare opportunity for the Forestry Department.

 1941’s Annual Report of the Forestry Department stated: